goreleaser/goreleaser/www/docs/customization/docker_manifest.md

 ```

 !!! warning
-    Notice that `ARCH` needs to be in the Docker arch format, not Go's.
+    Notice that `--platform` needs to be in the Docker platform format, not Go's.

 That config will build the 2 Docker images defined, as well as the manifest,
 and push everything to Docker Hub.